-- A. Each participating jurisdiction shall fulfill to the County's satisfaction all relevant requirements of federal laws and regulations which apply to King County as applicant, including assurances and certifications described in Section XII(D). - B. Jurisdictions participating under this Agreement have certified that they have adopted and are enforcing local policies which: - 1. prohibit the use of excessive force by law enforcement agencies within its jurisdiction against any individuals engaged in non-violent civil rights demonstrations; and - 2. enforce applicable State and local laws against physically barring entrance to or exit from a facility or location which is the subject of non-violent civil rights demonstrations within jurisdictions. - C. Pursuant to 24 CFR 570.501(b), all participating units of local government are subject to the same requirements applicable to subrecipients, excluding the County's Minority and Women Business Enterprises requirements.
+- A. Each participating jurisdiction shall fulfill to the County's satisfaction all relevant requirements of federal laws and regulations which apply to King County as applicant, including assurances and certifications described in Section XIV.D. - B. Each participating jurisdiction or cooperating unit of general local government has adopted and is enforcing: - 1. a policy which prohibits the use of excessive force by law enforcement agencies within its jurisdiction against any individuals engaged in non-violent civil rights demonstrations; and - 2. a policy which enforces applicable State and local laws against physically barring entrance to or exit from a facility or location which is the subject of non-violent civil rights demonstrations within jurisdictions. - C. Pursuant to 24 CFR 570.501(b), all participating units of local government are subject to the same requirements applicable to subrecipients, excluding the County's Minority and Women Business Enterprises requirements.
 The applicable requirements include, but are not limited to, a written agreement with the County which complies with 24 CFR 570.503 and includes provisions pertaining to the following items: statement of work; records and reports; program income; uniform administrative items; other program requirements; conditions for religious organizations; suspension and termination; and reversion of assets. - D. All participating units of local government understand that they may not apply for grants under the federal Small Cities or State CDBG Programs which receive separate entitlements from HUD during the period of participation in this Agreement.
-Consortium cities which do not receive a direct pass-through of CDBG funds may apply for grants under the County and Small Cities Fund.
+Consortium cities which do not receive a direct pass-through of CDBG funds may apply for grants under the County and Small Cities Fund. - E. All units of local government participating in the CDBG urban county through this interlocal cooperation agreement understand that they are also part of the urban county for the HOME program and may participate in a HOME program only through the CDBG urban county.